Nate Erskine-Smith: Environment

-Animal Welfare
+Animal welfare

-In 2015, Erskine-Smith seconded Bill S-203, the Ending the Captivity of Whales and Dolphins Act, that became law in June 2019.
+In 2015, Erskine-Smith seconded Bill S-203, the Ending the Captivity of Whales and Dolphins Act, which became law in June 2019.
 The bill prohibits the captivity of cetaceans and requires permits to import and export them to and from Canada.
-Erskine-Smith spoke to the house about the importance of the bill in June 2018.
+Erskine-Smith spoke to the House about the importance of the bill in June 2018.

 On February 26, 2016, Erskine-Smith introduced Bill C-246, the Modernizing Animal Protections Act, to ban the import of shark fins and make Canada's animal cruelty laws tougher.
-The bill won support from EndCruelty, a coalition of Canadians who support stronger animal protection laws.
-Due to concerns from animal use lobbyists, the bill was defeated 198 to 84 at second reading.
+Due to concerns from animal-use lobbyists, the bill was defeated 198 to 84 at second reading.
+The defeat of Erskine-Smith's Bill C-246 led to the creation of the Liberal Animal Welfare Caucus in 2017.
+On September 5, 2017, Erskine-Smith wrote an article in NOW Magazine addressing his veganism and the importance of social change in the treatment of animals.
 Two years later, a government bill addressing similar concerns was tabled by Justice Minister Jody Wilson-Raybould.
 She acknowledged Erskine-Smith's efforts as a precursor to the government's legislation.
-The defeat of Erskine-Smith's Bill C-246 led to the creation of the Liberal Animal Welfare Caucus in 2017.
-On September 5, 2017, Erskine-Smith wrote an article in NOW Magazine addressing his veganism and the importance of a social change towards the treatment of animals.

 Climate action

 In October 2018, Erskine-Smith called an emergency debate on climate change in Parliament in response to the Intergovernmental Panel on Climate Change's special report on global warming.
-He requested action to be taken by the government and Canadians to ensure that Canada can reduce its emissions and reach the targeted goals.
-On June 5, 2019, Erskine-Smith introduced bill C-454, the Net-Zero Greenhouse Gas Emissions Act, to require the Government of Canada to reduce GHG emissions to net zero by 2050.
+He requested action by the government and Canadians to ensure that Canada could reduce its emissions and reach the targeted goals.
+On June 5, 2019, Erskine-Smith introduced Bill C-454, the Net-Zero Greenhouse Gas Emissions Act, to require the Government of Canada to reduce GHG emissions to net zero by 2050.

+In 2023, Erskine-Smith told Moscrop that he viewed having a good climate plan as important to creating jobs and saw nuclear energy as part of Ontario's energy sources in order to tackle climate change.
+He also emphasized that efficiency as well as economics should be considered when electrifying the electric grid.